ifreund/waylock/README.md

 Waylock is a simple screenlocker for wayland compositors.
-It takes inspiration from [slock](https://tools.suckless.org/slock/) with its minimalistic feature set, but is implemented in [rust](https://www.rust-lang.org/) for first class saftey and security.
+It takes inspiration from [slock](https://tools.suckless.org/slock/) with its minimalistic feature set, but is implemented in [rust](https://www.rust-lang.org/) for first class safety and security.

-Waylock will work with any wayland compositior supporting the `wlr-layer-shell` and `wlr-input-inhibitor` protocols.
-In general, this means [wlroots](https://github.com/swaywm/wlroots)-based compositiors such as [sway](https://github.com/swaywm/sway).
+Waylock will work with any wayland compositor supporting the `wlr-layer-shell` and `wlr-input-inhibitor` protocols.
+In general, this means [wlroots](https://github.com/swaywm/wlroots)-based compositors such as [sway](https://github.com/swaywm/sway).

 ### Installation